What is a serial fiction?

 Although fairly rare today, serial fiction is the oldest form of published fiction.
 In fact, much of what we think of a “literature” was originally created in serial form.
 For example:

-- The Arabian nights One thousand and One nights was published as a multi-episodic serial.
+The Arabian nights or One thousand and One Nights was published as a multi-episodic serial.